puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_node_definitions.markdown

 [conditional]: ./future_lang_conditional.html

-A **node definition** or **node statement** is a block of Puppet code that will only be included in one node's [catalog][].
+A **node definition** or **node statement** is a block of Puppet code that will only be included in matching nodes' [catalogs][catalog].
 This feature allows you to assign specific configurations to specific nodes.

 Node statements are an **optional feature** of Puppet.
 They can be replaced by or combined with an [external node classifier][enc], or you can eschew both and use conditional statements with [facts][] to classify nodes.